thanasisKirmizis/thanasisKirmizis/README.md

 ## Current patch notes

-💂‍♂ Fulfilling my military service obligations until 18/11/2021.

-🔭 Working on the publication and presentation of my first paper for the 43rd Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC).
-Based on my diploma thesis, the paper examines the feasibility of objectively measuring smoking behavior using inertial sensors found in common smartwatches.
+🔜 Eagerly awaiting to start on my first job as Software Engineer!

-🎯 Also spending my free time trying to convince myself to develop personal side-projects!
+🎯 Also spending my free time trying to convince myself to develop personal soft-skills!

 ## How to connect